srv328/greenfoot/README.md

 # greenfoot

+The final project on the greenfoot platform can be launched online on the website https://www.greenfoot.org/scenarios/29558

+Wait 2-3 minutes before downloading and click Run

+Controls:
+space - jump
+shift - sit down

 Greenfoot is an educational integrated development environment (IDE) focused on teaching Java programming to beginners.
 It's specifically designed to introduce programming concepts using visual elements and game development.